jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 Inoculating

 - Inoculating (Putting the stock culture into the saltwater to make your culture) must be done in biosafety cabinet
+- Shake the F/2 media bottle prior to using it
+- Keep F/2 media bottle in fridge when not using
 - There are two ways to inoculate:
 	- individually adding the saltwater, algae, and F/2 media into the new glassware
 	- adding saltwater that already has F/2 media in it to the algae